 Showing these delectable photos of your baked goods can already be a mouth-watering Instagram activity.
 But don’t just leave it there.
 Make them do something — buy your cupcake or at least put them into consideration of planning to visit your shop and try one.

-You can implicitly tell your followers to buy your cupcakes without being overly evident upfront.
+You can implicitly tell your followers to buy your cupcakes without being overly obvious up front.

 It’s easy (and common) to write a generic image caption.
 Instead, write each caption as though